 Wild Edibles Dandelion-and-Apple-Salad should dress appropriately and this includes walking boots, pants, gloves, rain gear and insect repellent.
 Participants must preregister by Monday, April 23.
 The cost is \$25 for UT Arboretum Society members and \$30 for nonmembers.
 A waiting list will be monitored and vacancies will be filled as they occur.
-This is a program for ages 18 and above unless attending at registration.
-To register, contact Janet Bigelow at janet bigelow@ tds.net or call 865-675-3822 to register and pay in advance.
+This is a program for ages 18 and above unless attending with a parent and approved for over 34 years at at registration.
+Woodlands Nature Center To register, contact Janet Bigelow at janet_bigelow@tds.net or call 865-675-3822 to register and pay in advance.
 Andrea (Pandy) English holds a B.S. in Wildlife and Fisheries from the University of Tennessee and a Master's degree in Biology from Austin Peay State University.
-She has been an interpretive naturalist with a parent and approved for over 34 years at Woodlands Nature Center at TVA's Land Between the Lakes, Dunbar Cave State Natural Area and the Warner Parks Nature Center.
+She has been an interpretive naturalist for over 34 years at Woodlands Nature Center at TVA's Land Between the Lakes, Dunbar Cave State Natural Area and the Warner Parks Nature Center.
 She returned to TWRA in 2012 and served as the Instream Flow and Project WILD Coordinator for Tennessee.
 She is now TWRA Assistant Chief of Biodiversity and serves as the Chair of the Tennessee Naturalist Program.